DavyMerlo/PokemonApi/README.md

 => Type in terminal 'npx prisma db seed' to seed the database with the 151 original pokemons, team and a demo-user.
 => Type in terminal 'npm run dev' to run the server.
 If everything goes fine 'Listening on port 3000' will appear.

 Now you can use it in Postman or Swagger ('http://localhost:3000/api-docs/'),...;

+=> Type in terminal 'npx ts-node prisma/import.ts {PokemonIdorPokemonName}' to add a pokemon from the external service to the database.